amanverma2009/Cybersecurity-PPT/README.md

 # Cybernetics-Club-Project
 ## Step 1:
-Upload files from Gamma
+Upload file.
 ## Step 2:
-One powerpoint presentation would be selected
+One powerpoint presentation would be selected.
 ## Step 3:
-Further topics would be added
+Further topics would be discussed and added accordingly.
 ## Step 4:
 Editing the Presentation and making the final draft